cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 ## 7. Highly Privileged User Access

-This section provides policies that help reduce security risks related to the usage of [highly privileged Azure AD built-in roles](#highly-privileged-roles).
+This section provides policies that help reduce security risks related to the usage of [highly privileged Microsoft Entra ID built-in roles](#highly-privileged-roles).
 Privileged administrative users have access to operations that can undermine the security of the tenant by changing configurations and security policies.
 Special protections are necessary to secure this level of access.

-Some of the policy implementations in this section reference specific features of the Azure AD Privileged Identity Management (PIM) service that provides Privileged Access Management (PAM) capabilities.
-As an alternative to Azure AD PIM, third-party products and services with equivalent PAM capabilities can be leveraged.
+Some of the policy implementations in this section reference specific features of the Microsoft Entra Privileged Identity Management (PIM) service that provides Privileged Access Management (PAM) capabilities.
+As an alternative to Microsoft Entra PIM, third-party products and services with equivalent PAM capabilities can be leveraged.

 ### Policies
 #### MS.ENTRAID.7.1v1